The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 How Long Does It Take for General Claims That Don’t Qualify for Fast-Tracking?

-First-time applicants win approval in 3-5 months, on average.
-In 2020, the SSA approved a little more than 1 in 5 first-time applicants.
-Most claimants have to appeal their initial denials, especially if they don’t have a lawyer handling their cases.
+First-time applicants may win benefits in 6-7 months, on average.
+In December 2022, the SSA approved a little less than 1 in 5 first-time applicants.
+Most people have to appeal their initial denials, especially if they don’t have a lawyer handling their cases.

 Appealed disability claims have four steps before you should attempt to reapply for benefits.
 The SSA may approve your claim at any point in this process: